 Gibraltar: Country and Foreign Investment

-In 1830 Gibraltar became the Crown Colony of Gibraltar with legislative powers vested in a Governor; a Charter of Justice created an independent Judiciary.
-Gibraltar is now a dependent territory of the UK with internal self-government based on a Constitution of 1969.
+In 1830 Gibraltar became the Crown Colony of Gibraltar with legislative powers vested in a governor; a charter of justice created an independent judiciary.
+These days, Gibraltar is a dependent territory of the UK with internal self-government based on its 1969 constitution.
 The UK remains responsible for defence, foreign affairs and internal security.

-The Chief Minister who is appointed by the Governor heads the Council of Ministers who are responsible for matters such as trade, economic development, education, public services, and housing.
+The Chief Minister is appointed by the Governor and heads the Council of Ministers, which is responsible for matters such as trade, economic development, education, public services, and housing.
 There is an advisory Gibraltar Council.

-Gibraltar is politically stable and as a British colony since 1704 its legal systems are based on English models, although of course EU law applies in most areas.
+Gibraltar is politically stable and as it has been a British colony since 1704 its legal systems are based on English models, although of course EU law applies in most areas.
 There are three levels of court, and a Court of Appeal.